Crônica

 Newspaper crônicas had their inception in the 19th century, with the development of the press, inspired by the French Journal des débats; they flourished in the mid of the 20th century, with the urbanization process, musing about daily happenings and becoming more informal in nature.
-Crônicas, despite their ephemeral nature, are usually compiled in book anthologies.
+Crônicas, despite their ephemeral nature, are often compiled in book anthologies.

 Some authors known by their crônicas are Machado de Assis, Rubem Braga, Fernando Sabino, Clarice Lispector, Paulo Mendes Campos, Rachel de Queiroz and Luis Fernando Verissimo.